SPRING MEETING OF MAYFLOWER SOCIETY

 Upon motion made, seconded and approved by the members, the Spring Meeting adjourned at approximately 2:00 p.m.

-The Fall Meeting of KSMD will be held at the Pendennis Club in Louisville on Saturday, November 10, 2018.
+The Fall Meeting of KSMD was held at the Pendennis Club in Louisville on Saturday, November 10, 2018.